 AFUE, or annual fuel utilization, is the thermal efficiency rating of your heating system, which applies to furnaces, boilers and water heaters.
 It assesses the efficiency with which a certain amount of fuel transforms into heat.
 High AFUE ratings indicate that conversion losses are minimal and that more heat energy is produced by the system.
 Low fuel losses can lead to savings.

 Need Help Choosing a New HVAC System?

-J and M Air Conditioning and Heating has served Riverside County customers since 1867.
+J & M Air Conditioning & Heating has served Riverside County customers since 1867.
 We provide both residential and commercial customers with complete sales, service and high-quality heating and air conditioning systems from Carrier®.
 We employ the best, certified HVAC experts, who undergo continuous training with the latest technologies and methodologies.